HTTP Session Handling

 If a Camel route intends to implement some kind of HTTP session handling the scope of this session should be considered.

-Independently from the session scope the implementation must honor the domain of the handled cookies.
+Independently of the session scope the implementation must honor the domain of the handled cookies.

 It might be desirable to have a single session for a route or a CamelContext.
 This essentially means that all calls to a server issued from a route or CamelContext share a single HTTP session.